CM4all/passage/doc/index.rst

   containing a (numeric) IP address, or an `address` object created by :samp:`control_resolve()`.

+* :samp:`exec_pipe(PATH, ARG, ...)`: execute the given program
+  (should be an absolute path because there is no :envvar:`$PATH` resolution here) and connect a pipe to its standard output; send the pipe's reading side to the client.

 Returning without an action from the handler function (i.e. returning :samp:`nil`) is considered a silent success.